scoban/mutation-analysis/README.md

   Analysis and Real Faults

-## Background

-The reader should have an understanding of unit testing development.
-The reader also have a background of Java Programming Language, JUnit Framework.

-### Selective Mutation
-Mutation testing is expensive operation in terms of time and memory.
-The technique outputs many mutant version of original component and requires them to be killed.

 ## Tools

-The tools which are used to perform experiments are MuJava, Judy, Major and PIT.
+The tools which are used to perform experiments are  Judy, Major and PIT.
 These tools are freely available and used frequently.
 In this study, we will focus on these tools.

-### MuJava

-Mujava (https://cs.gmu.edu/~offutt/mujava/) is one of the oldest mutation testing tools for Java language.
-This tool are also the most used in most of the research studies.
-MuJava provides both method level and class level mutation analysis.
-It also supports that the OOP features.

-The process of mutation generation is as follows.
-Faults are injected into source files and result of injecting creates a mutant that is the faulty version of original components.

 ### Major ( Mutation Analysis in a Java cOmpileR)
 Major is also a tool that is mostly used in studies.
 Major tool is integrated into the Java Compiler, therefore, it